NikolaKitanovicTF/ec2-nginx-setup/readme.md

 Notes

 The security group allows access from 0.0.0.0/0 — good for testing, not secure for production.

-    You can extend this project by adding:

-        A custom VPC and subnets

-        Route 53 domain mapping

-        HTTPS via Certbot or an AWS Load Balancer

-        Terraform modules

 Author